suvel/MOP_programming-skills/README.md

 ### Introduction

 Hello 👋.
-I am Suvel , I am a Sr. Software Engineer at a Hyderabad based SAS company.
+I am Suvel, a Senior Software Engineer at a Hyderabad-based SAS company.

-I have been hooked to programming from my 11th grade, always felt programming to be entertainment and creative process.
+I have been hooked on programming since my 11th grade and have always found it to be an entertaining and creative process.
 I have created small games and management system software for leisure.
-After 2 year of my professional career I started look my skills as tool that not just solves companies problem but my own as well.
+After two years of my professional career, I started looking at my skills not just as tools to solve company problems but also my own.

-In this article I am going introduce you to how you can think like a programmer and what sought of problem you can solve with the same.
+In this article, I am going to introduce you to how you can think like a programmer and what sort of problems you can solve with those skills.

     “If you aren’t having fun, you are doing it wrong.
 If you feel like getting up in the morning to work on your business is a chore, then it's time to try something else.” ― Richard Branson